PostsDesert/wholemeal/design.md

 ### Done
 Overall:
 - The layout should respect the iOS safe areas on PWA.
+- Auth Screen should be disabled behind a feature flag (or disabled)
+- The user should be logged in and always able to edit lists.
+- "back to spinner" button should be a component and also the same for both pages

 Combo Page
 - The combo page should show the auth button in the top right